cmob123/Image-Tone-Front-end/README.md

 Writing Style: Analytic, Confident, Tentative
 Personality: Agreeableness, Conscientiousness, Emotional Range, Extraversion, Openness

-We saved all 13 markers, but our app only displays results for the emotion category
+We saved all 13 markers, but our app only displays the five results from the emotion category.

-The tone analyzer returns document level as well as sentence level tone data.
-We discarded the sentence level data and stored the result.
+The tone analyzer returns document-level as well as sentence-level tone data.
+We discarded the sentence level data and stored the document-level results.

 `document_level_data = raw_json['document_tone']`